smartsupp/smartsupp.github.io/_docs/examples/export-chat-to-3rd-party-system.md

 ## Activate POST hook

-Send an email to lukas@smartsupp.com where you specify your custom URL.
+Send an email to [support@smartsupp.com](mailto:support@smartsupp.com) where you specify your custom URL.
 On our end we will set sending all chat conversations to that URL.

 ## Handle requests

-See below how to handle requests using PHP and JSON.
+See below how to handle JSON request using PHP script.

 ### PHP script